July 9, 2025

 It’s not the school that’s easier.
 It’s your strategy that’s better.
 The applicants who get in aren’t necessarily the most academically impressive.
 They’re the ones who applied early, told their story well, and targeted schools where they actually fit.

 The key to choosing where to apply to med school isn’t just about the numbers, but also about where your story fits.
 First, let’s look at the numbers for a list of MD and DO schools that are statistically more accessible.
-Then, we’ll talk about their mission so you can determine if you align
+Then, we’ll talk about their mission so you can determine if you align.

 Caribbean med schools are the ultimate paradox.
 For some, they’re a second chance, a shot at becoming a doctor when U.S. schools said no. For others, they’re the start of a long, expensive, emotionally draining road that ends without a residency match and with six figures of debt.